Krasnomakov-Bureau-Info/cogSOC/taxonomy/README.md

 - add forms and templates for case filing to police
 - add forms and templates for local and international case filing and complaints
-- allow a complete legal framework for case filing locally and internationally
+- allow a complete legal framework for case filing locally and internationally (add countries list with relevant bodies and forms of request/complaint)
 - add procedures and templates for escalation to higher bodies (above police)
 - consider automation functionality (log case to complaint sent into several organizations)